 A simple discard recipe for sourdough blueberry muffins, with a sweet streusel topping and plenty of blueberries.
-These one-bowl blueberry coffee cake muffins are sweet, delicate, and perfect for afternoon tea or coffee.
+These one-bowl blueberry coffee cake muffins are lightly sweet, delicate, and perfect for afternoon tea or coffee.
+This recipe uses sourdough discard but you can use freshly fed starter - see below for more tips on that.

 Jump to: